Diana, Princess of Wales: HIV/AIDS

 Diana began her work with AIDS patients in the 1980s.
-She was not averse to making physical contact with AIDS patients, and was the first British royal figure to do so.
-In 1987, she held hands with an AIDS patient in one of her early efforts to de-stigmatise the condition.
+Contrary to the prevailing stigmatization of AIDS patients, she was not averse to making physical contact with patients, and was the first British royal to do so.
+In 1987, she held hands with an AIDS patient in one of her early efforts to destigmatise the condition.
 Diana noted: "HIV does not make people dangerous to know.
 You can shake their hands and give them a hug.
 Heaven knows they need it.
-What's more, you can share their homes, their workplaces, and their playgrounds and toys."
+What's more, you can share their homes, their workplaces, and their playgrounds and toys".
 To Diana's disappointment, the Queen did not support this type of charity work, suggesting she get involved in "something more pleasant".
-In 1989, she opened Landmark Aids Centre in South London.
-In October 1990, Diana opened Grandma's House, a home for young AIDS patients in Washington, D.C.
+In July 1989, she opened Landmark Aids Centre in South London.
+In October 1990, Diana opened Grandma's House, a home for young AIDS patients in Washington, DC.
 She was also a patron of the National AIDS Trust and regularly visited London Lighthouse, which provided residential care for HIV patients (it has since merged with the Terrence Higgins Trust).
 In 1991, she hugged one patient during a visit to the AIDS ward of the Middlesex Hospital, which she had opened in 1987 as the first hospital unit dedicated to this cause in the UK.
 As the patron of Turning Point, a health and social care organisation, Diana visited its project in London for people with HIV/AIDS in 1992.
 She later established and led fundraising campaigns for AIDS research.

-In March 1997, Diana visited South Africa, where she met with President Nelson Mandela.
+In March 1997, Diana visited South Africa, where she met with Nelson Mandela.
 On 2 November 2002, Mandela announced that the Nelson Mandela Children's Fund would be teaming up with the Diana, Princess of Wales Memorial Fund to help people with AIDS.
 They had planned the combination of the two charities a few months before her death.
 Mandela later praised Diana for her efforts surrounding the issue of HIV/AIDS: "When she stroked the limbs of someone with leprosy or sat on the bed of a man with HIV/AIDS and held his hand, she transformed public attitudes and improved the life chances of such people".
 Diana had used her celebrity status to "fight stigma attached to people living with HIV/AIDS", Mandela said.
-In 2009, a panel including Sir Ian McKellen and Alan Hollinghurst chose Diana's portrait to be shown in the Gay Icons exhibition at the National Portrait Gallery, London.
-In October 2017, Attitude magazine honoured Diana with its Legacy Award for her HIV/AIDS work.
-Prince Harry accepted the award on behalf of his mother.